 Many of the clients who come to our office are scared and unsure of how to proceed.
-They’ve just been contacted by one of the most powerful organizations in history and they want to know that we can help them; we’ll stop at nothing to make sure that they’re properly represented.
-One of the most common questions we hear from prospective clients is simply, “Do I qualify for an IRS Offer in Compromise?”
-Other individuals are suspicious, rating tax debt resolution companies as credible as water-fueled car claims.
-And, with the litany of scam resolution companies out there, you can’t blame them for their apprehension.
+They've just been contacted by one of the most powerful organizations in history and they want to know if we can help them.
+One of the most common questions we hear from prospective clients is simply, "Do I qualify for an IRS Offer in Compromise?"
+Other individuals are suspicious, and with the litany of scam resolution companies out there, you can't blame them for their apprehension.

 What percentage can an IRS offer in compromise reduce your taxes by?

 Trick question.
 There is no set percentage for settling an IRS tax debt with an offer in compromise.
 In the simplest terms, an IRS offer in compromise will be approved when what you can actually afford to pay is less than what you owe.
 There is no 10% rule, regardless of what many junk mailers like to claim.
 In theory, if all you could afford to pay the IRS is $10,000, it wouldn't matter if you owed $100,000 or $1,000,000, as your offer in compromise amount would be $10,000.
 And if you only owed the IRS $10,000, you would be paying them in full.